ftorrenti/ftorrenti.github.io/_posts/2022-11-8-NewWebsite.md

 ---

 After several years of delay, I have finally managed to create my own personal website.
-I have added a bit of information about my research, teaching and software.
+I have added a bit of information about myself.
 It's still a bit empty, but I'll try to keep it updated and add more contents as time goes on.